 Most years a dozen or more of us have got together for a 3 or 4 days cycling holiday.
 These have covered places such as the New Forest, the Suffolk/Essex borders, North Kent coastal trails, Isle of Wight, Norfolk and Jersey.
 That these breaks happen annually is proof of their popularity.
 We hope we can demonstrate that third age cycling isn’t a pain, it’s FUN.

 To help riders we try to give our rides a general broad rating as to distance and difficulty.
-You will find these on most of our up coming rides.
 The ratings are :-

 1 = Easy (short, under 15 miles and flat)